seqdb/seqdb/crates/rawdb/README.md

 ## Durability

-Operations are durable after calling `flush()`.
+Operations become durable after calling `flush()`.
 Before flush, writes are visible in memory but not guaranteed to survive crashes.

 **Design:**
-- **4KB metadata entries**: Atomic writes per region.
-IDs embedded in metadata.
+- **4KB metadata entries**: Atomic page-sized writes per region with embedded IDs
-- **Single metadata file**: Rebuilt into HashMap on startup for O(1) lookups.
+- **Single metadata file**: Rebuilt into HashMap on startup for O(1) lookups
-- **No WAL**: Simple design.
-Metadata is always consistent after flush.
+- **No WAL**: Simple design with proper write ordering for consistency
+- **Dirty tracking**: Metadata changes tracked in-memory, batch-written on flush

+**Write ordering:**
+1. Data writes update mmap (in-memory)
+2. Metadata changes tracked with dirty flag (in-memory)
+3. Holes from moves/removes marked as pending (not reusable until flush)
+4. `flush()` syncs mmap first, then writes dirty metadata, then syncs metadata file, then promotes pending holes
+5. Ensures metadata never points to unflushed data and old locations aren't reused prematurely (crash-consistent COW)

-**Region writes:**
+**Region operations:**
 - Expand in-place when possible (last region or adjacent hole)
 - Copy-on-write to new location when expansion needed
-- Metadata written immediately but only durable after `flush()`
+- All changes stay in memory until `flush()` makes them durable

 **Recovery:**
 On open, reads all metadata entries and rebuilds in-memory structures.
-Empty IDs indicate deleted regions.
+Deleted regions are identified by zeroed metadata.

 ## Examples